nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 Example: Lets say you need to access a student alex to view his final examination grades.
 You can do so by following the steps below to find the student.

-Steps
+Steps:
-1. Type `find alex` in the command box.
+1. Type `find alex` in the <i>command box</i>.
 2. Press `Enter` to execute.

 ![FindCommand.png](images/FindCommand.png)
 <i> Before find command</i>

+Outcome:
-Outcome: The students in the list whose details match the keyword "alex" is shown.
+1. FRIDAY will display a list of students whose details match the keyword "alex" is shown.
+2. The <i>Result display</i> will show a success message.

 ![FindCommandOutcome.png](images/FindCommandOutcome.png)
 <i> Outcome of find command</i>